aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldincludetext/bookmarkname/_index.md

 ---
 title: FieldIncludeText.BookmarkName
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets the name of the bookmark in the document to include in C#
+description: FieldIncludeText property.
+Gets or sets the name of the bookmark in the document to include in C#
 type: docs
 weight: 20
 url: /net/aspose.words.fields/fieldincludetext/bookmarkname/